 Wednesday, October 21 at 7:00 P.M. on Zoom

-This exciting event features authors Bill Haltom and Laura Kumin, along with Suffrage 100 Executive Director Freddie Kay and is presented as a partnership between Falmouth Jewish Congregation, Vilna Shul, the Worcester Jewish Community Center and Suffrage 100.
+This exciting event features authors Bill Haltom and Laura Kumin, along with Suffrage 100 Executive Director Fredie Kay and is presented as a partnership between Falmouth Jewish Congregation, Vilna Shul, the Worcester Jewish Community Center and Suffrage 100.

 Women have played a pivotal role in US elections for the past 100 years, and the Vilna Shul served as the polling place for the West End for many years.
-Authors Bill Haltom and Laura Kumin join Suffrage100 Executive Director Freddie Kay for an in-depth look at the history of women voters and the suffrage movement.
+Authors Bill Haltom and Laura Kumin join Suffrage100 Executive Director Fredie Kay for an in-depth look at the history of women voters and the suffrage movement.
 Register now for what promises to be a lively discussion with leading historians bringing a variety of perspectives of the topic of women’s suffrage.

 Interested in reading Bill Haltom’s new book Why Can’t Mother Vote? or perusing Laura Kumin’s new book, All Stirred Up: Suffrage Cookbooks Food and the Battle for Women’s Right to Vote?
 Please support local independent bookstore by purchasing online through Eight Cousins.
 You can also purchase on Amazon.

 Bill Haltom (Why Can’t Mother Vote?: Joseph Hanover and the Unfinished Business of Democracy) is an award-winning newspaper columnist with the Tennessee USA Today Network.
 He has been the Editor-in-Chief or chair of the editorial boards of four magazines, including the ABA Journal, the official publication of the American Bar Association.
 He is a best-selling author of eight books, ranging in topics from seersucker to civility.
 He lives and writes In Memphis and Monteagle, Tennessee with his wife, Claudia, and their two beagles, Atticus and Scout.